 Mystic Moments is a collection of thoughts concerning the devotional life from readings of Christian devotional writers of the past (and a few who never written a devotional).
 Because George is a closet mystic (where mystics belong) he would love to share thoughts on devotion.

-George is happily married to his wife Nancee of 31 years, and has three children (Amie 30, Allie 26, and Alex 24), and three grandchildren.
+George is happily married to his wife Nancee of 32 years, and has three children and three grandchildren.

 Other than studying and discussing the Bible George loves to play golf, basketball, and attend amusement parks with his children (and hopefully some day with his grandchildren).
 He and his family attend 412 Church in San Jacinto, California.